 How common is eczema:

 Eczema is a very common skin condition affecting children.
 The disease is characterized by recurrent red and itchy rash on the skin.
 It is estimated that in developed countries like the United States, approximately 15 to 20% of infants are affected by eczema.
 About 50% of them have eczema in the first year of their lives.
-Many of these kids suffer from uncontrollably itch, difficulty sleeping, bleeding, and infection.
+Many of these kids suffer from uncontrollable itch, difficulty sleeping, bleeding, and infection.

 Common treatments for eczema include moisturizing creams and ointments, in addition to anti-inflammatory medication such as steroids and antibiotic creams.
 Now there is a new potential treatment that comes in the form of human breastmilk.

-Clinical study using breast milk to treat eczema:
+A clinical study using breast milk to treat eczema:

 The study was conducted by a group of dermatologists in Iran who showed that human breast milk is as effective as 1% hydrocortisone ointment to treat infants with eczema.

 A total of 104 infants with a diagnosis of eczema were enrolled in the clinical trial, and the infants were randomly assigned to two groups.
 Group A with 50 infants received 1% hydrocortisone (weak steroid) ointment, and Group B with 54 infants received human breast milk.
-Mothers in group B were instructed to rub hind milk (breast milk at the end of breastfeeding) twice a day on the affected area of their infants with eczema.
+Mothers in group B were instructed to rub hindmilk (breast milk at the end of breastfeeding) twice a day on the affected area of their infants with eczema.

 All infants were evaluated at day 1, 7, 14 and 21 days of the treatment.
 Nearly 82% of the infants receiving human breastmilk, and 76% using 1% hydrocortisone reported healing of their eczema conditions.
 Based on the results, the investigators in the study suggested human breast milk is as good as 1% hydrocortisone ointment in healing eczema in infants.